Automatic Synthesis of Diverse Weak Supervision Sources for Behavior Analysis: Methods

 \section{Methods}

 ~ We introduce {\algname}, a framework for automatically generating diverse sets of task-level LFs.
-In our framework, domain experts provide a set of domain-level LFs, small labeled dataset, and DSL of relations they think may be useful.
-LFs are automatically generated by the {\algname} program synthesizer, which uses a novel diversity cost to ensure a diverse set of generated programs.
-These LFs can then be used in downstream applications, such as to generate weak labels for weak supervision tasks.
+In our framework, domain experts provide a set of domain-level LFs and a DSL of useful relations.
+For each task to be studied, specified with a small labeled dataset, task-level LFs are automatically generated by the {\algname} diverse program synthesizer.
+These LFs can then be used in downstream applications involving weak supervision.
+In the following sections, we provide a background of key components in {\algname} (Section \ref{sec:methods_bg}), detail the framework (Section \ref{sec:methods_main_all}), and describe example downstream applications (Section \ref{sec:downstream}).